Adding Extra apt-get Lists

 PPA

-Ubuntu seems to have a small habit of taking industry- and community-standardized processes and libraries and applications and putting - or sometimes shoving - their own special twist on things.
+Ubuntu seems to have a small habit of taking industry- and community-standardized processes, libraries, and applications, and putting - or sometimes shoving - their own special twist on things.

 Its super simple to add these repo’s to Ubuntu: